opencog/opencog/opencog/nlp/lg-dict/README.md

   system, and those are also ignorant of morphology.

-* The format of the word-disjunct association in the atomspace does not indicatte which dictionary the disjuncts came from.
+* The format of the word-disjunct association in the atomspace does not indicate which dictionary the disjuncts came from.
 This prevents multi-dictionary use, because its not clear which disjuncts came from which dictionary.
-This might make translation difficult.
+This makes multi-language operation impossible.